 - been off work due to a work injury

-The injured worker should go to an unauthorized doctor under the workers’ comp insurance.
-The worker and physician then must both complete the Employee’s Claim for Compensation/Report of Initial Treatment (C-4 form).
+You should go to an unauthorized doctor under the workers’ comp insurance.
+You and the physician then must both complete the Employee’s Claim for Compensation/Report of Initial Treatment (C-4 form).

 Injured worker’s portion